stijn-dejongh/lovecraft_public_domain/manuscript/quest_of_iranon.md

 were, and things that never can be!
 Of Aira did he speak much; of Aira and the river Nithra, and the falls of the tiny Kra.
 There would he ever say he once dwelt as a Prince, though here we knew him from his birth.
-Nor was there ever a marble city of Aira, nor those who could delight in strange songs, save in the dreams of mine old playmate Iranon who is gone. "
+Nor was there ever a marble city of Aira, nor those who could delight in strange songs, save in the dreams of mine old playmate Iranon who is gone."_

 And in the twilight, as the stars came out one by one and the moon cast on the marsh a radiance like that which a child sees quivering on the floor as he is rocked to sleep at evening, there walked into the lethal quicksands a very old man in tattered purple, crowned with withered vine-leaves and gazing ahead as if upon the golden domes of a fair city